 UCOM was incorporated in this same year, enabling various outreach ministries to come together under one umbrella.
 The organization grew slowly but steadily for almost 20 years, still housed in the basement of Smith Memorial.

 Eventually UCOM outgrew the basement of the church and started looking for a larger space.
 In 2006, the Matthysse Kuiper DeGraaf funeral home generously chose to sell their Wyoming location to the agency for an affordable sum.
-The building was retrofitted for its new use, and the organization moved to its new home in June, 2006.
+Thanks to generous supporters, UCOM was able to purchase our current space and retrofit for its new use, alowing the organization to move to its new home in June, 2006.

 Ever since it was founded, UCOM has been supported through private donations.
 More than 85% of UCOM’s funding comes from 50 local churches and the generous support of hundreds of donors; the remainder comes from foundations and corporations.
 All monies come from local people who care.